bhargavPP/ClinicAI/README.md

 ## Author

-Developed as part of a full-stack learning and system design implementation.
+Developed as part of a client Requirement

 ---

 ## License

-This project is for educational and demonstration purposes.
+Bhargav Patel